Going to Court – Not What You Expect

-Despite the ‘fear factor’ court attendance is never as bad as you think it will be.
+Court attendance is never as bad as you think it will be.
 Few realise that whilst a large number of cases are listed on a daily basis only a small percentage of personal injury claims* ever go into court for a full hearing.

 During your court case, your solicitor will accompany you at every stage of the process.
-In the District Courts and Circuit Courts you will be represented by a barrister.
+In the District Courts and Circuit Courts, you will be represented by a barrister.
 Your barrister will be part of your team and be familiar with your case.
 If your case is in the High Court you may have two barristers on your team as senior and junior counsel.

 It is important to dress appropriately for your court appearance, think of your Sunday best!

 In the District and Circuit Courts, a case is normally reached the day it is listed.
 In the High Court, however, if your case is not assigned to a judge on the first day it is listed, you may need to come back the following day.
 There can be delays in court lists, so your case may not start immediately.
 The delays are often used as an opportunity to discuss possible settlement of cases.

 If your case does commence, you will be called to give evidence first.
 You will be brought through the facts of your case by your own barrister.
 Following on from this, the defendant’s barrister may ask you questions based on the evidence that you have given.
 This is known as cross-examination.

 Upon conclusion of your evidence, evidence of any other witnesses is taken in the same way.
 Once all witnesses called to support your case have been heard the defendants will have an opportunity to call their own witnesses.

 After all evidence is heard, the judge may give a decision on the case there and then.
 However, he may adjourn the case to consider the matter in further detail and deliver judgement at that stage.